freeCodeCamp/guide/src/pages/ruby/ruby-arrays/index.md

 some_array.count { |elem| elem % 2 == 0 } # 2
 ```

+#### A little about blocks:

+Blocks are declared using braces `{ ... }` if they are of single line or they are defined with `do ... end` with code spans to multiple lines.
+Blocks returns value of last evaluated line.

+Blocks may or may not accept argument.
+In above example block accepts one argument `elem`.

 #### Ruby Lambda
 A lambda is also commonly referred to as an anonymous function.
 To create a lambda in Ruby, you can use the following syntax:
 ```ruby